 New York’s hot and humid summers bring all sorts of agony, but the bites of unrelenting mosquitoes may be the worst of all.
 While in past years these buzzers haven’t been much more than a itchy nuisance, this year, the Zika virus has everyone on high alert.
 In February, the World Health Organization declared the virus a threat to public health across the globe.
 To date, no vaccine exists.

 As of June 8th, there have been 133 cases of Zika reported in NYC.
 However, the species of mosquito spreading Zika (the Aedes aegypti) has not yet been spotted in the city and all cases caught the virus while abroad.
-Nonetheless, with a potential threat looming, the city has launched a campaign to get New Yorkers to do their part (maybe you’ve seen the ads in the subway?), which includes tips on how to prevent the mosquito population from propagating.
+Nonetheless, with a potential threat looming, the city has launched a campaign to get New Yorkers to do their part, which includes tips on how to prevent the mosquito population from propagating.
 Ahead we’ll cover some of the same ground, on top of other tips to keep mosquitoes from entering your home and attacking your body—because any way you look at it, mosquito bites are no fun!

 IN AND AROUND THE HOUSE

 If you’re one of the lucky few to have a yard, it’s not too late to treat your lawn, planters or other green space.
 Bug control solutions like those made by Cutter work wonders and will also kill off fleas, ticks and other insects.
 The spray will last up to 12 weeks and is also safe for use if you have pets, just keep them off and away from areas that you’ve sprayed until they are completely dry.
 However, do not spray this on anything you plan on eating later.
 To keep mosquitoes off edibles, use neem oil, which is 100-percent natural and acts as a repellent rather than an insecticide.
 Neem is easily found in stores or on Amazon.